dylanpieper/ShinySurveyJS-Template/readme.md

 If the `tokens` table does not exist yet, the app will automatically create it.
 The app will also generate tokens for each survey and store them in the database.

-To prevent user load, the asynchronous setup process is randomly assigned a time delay between 1 and 10 seconds before running.
-The worker runs in the background when the app is initialized and will not interfere with the user experience.

 2. Access survey with URL query parameters:
     -   Without tokens (same as survey name): `/?survey=name`
     -   With tokens (in the database table): `/?survey=token`